 Emily Carr University: January 27th 2015 (3:50pm) - Jamie Hilder's course "Art Now: Studies in Contemporary Art" (AHIS304).

 Art Center: January 29th 2015 (11-11:30) - Critical Frameworks, Media Design Program, organized by Anne Burdick.
 Skype conversation with Anthony Dunne and Matt Ratto.

 [Malmö, Sweden October 2014] I will be giving the opening keynote at The Annual MU-RIT Partnership Symposium, which will take place in Malmö Sweden October 1-3, 2014.
-This 2nd symposium between Rochester Institute of Technology and Malmö University aims to further the partnership through the following three themes: 1) The Urban Environment and Sustainability 2) Interactive Media, Visual Culture and Digital Humanities 3) Human-Machine Interactions, Software Designs and the Designs of Software.
+This symposium between Rochester Institute of Technology and Malmö University aims to further the partnership of the two universities through the following three themes: 1) The Urban Environment and Sustainability 2) Interactive Media, Visual Culture and Digital Humanities 3) Human-Machine Interactions, Software Designs and the Designs of Software.